alainakafkes/clarifaing-gender-roles/README.md

 Keep in mind that this is what any Internet user sees when they search Bing for "engineer" -- mostly men.
 There is an evident lack of diversity in many engineering fields, so I believe that search results should strive to be gender-balanced to show girls & young women that they can and should exist in these spaces.

 ###How To Contribute
-Create a pull request! '''bingscraper.py''' can be run in any Python 2 interpreter, whereas '''accumulator.py''' needs to be run in a Python 3 interpreter using the guidelines found [here](https://github.com/Clarifai/clarifai-python).
+Create a pull request! '''bingscraper.py''' can be run in any Python 2 interpreter, whereas '''accumulator.py''' needs to be run in a Python 3 interpreter after [creating your first Clarifai app](https://developer.clarifai.com/) and by following the guidelines found [here](https://github.com/Clarifai/clarifai-python).

 **Comments?
 Questions?
 Suggestions for terms to explore?
 Feel free to share them with me.**